marcpaterno/devel-notes/conda.md

 The `--from-history` is critical.
 That is the flag that limits the report to include only those packages that were directly requested during the creation (or updating) of the environment.
-When moving to a different OS, or from Anaconda to miniforge, the detailed list of dependencies calculated by `conda` can vary.
+When moving to a different OS, or from Anaconda or Miniconda to miniforge, the detailed list of dependencies calculated by `conda` can vary.
 By including only what was directly requested, this allows `conda` to find the set of supporting packages that are needed and consistent.

 Before creating the new environment, edit the `environment.yaml` file as noted above.